sternenseemann/spacecookie/README.md

 	git clone https://github.com/lukasepple/spacecookie.git
 	cd spacecookie
 	cabal run spacecookie ROOTDIRECTORY
+	# to install the binary system-wide in /usr/local/bin use install.sh
+	# read it before using

 spacecookie will now start serving `ROOTDIRECTORY`.
 Because spacecookie is still in a early development stage there are no fancy daemon features yet.